aiditz/telegram-tt-contest/contest.md

 Functionality:
 - Self-written history management
-- Self-written markdown parser
+- Self-written markdown parser, supporting [these entities](https://core.telegram.org/api/entities#allowed-entities) and also links
 - Real-time content sanitization
-- It doesn't matter what external reason the data changed - the rendering will always correspond to the specified set of rules
+- It doesn't matter what external reason the data changed - the rendering will always correspond to the specified set of rules (allowed tags, attributes, other rules)
-- It has some API that allows external code to track text styles at the cursor position, reset history etc.
+- It has some API that allows external code to track text styles at the cursor position, reset history, etc.

 Features:
 - When pasting markdown, it prompts whether it should parse markdown before pasting - very useful feature, especially for testing